chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/conclusion.md

 Congratulations!
 You started your journey into Visual Test-Driven Development.
 Along the way, you learnt how to isolate components, write test cases in Storybook and catch regressions with Chromatic.

-Storybook helps us build components and write out test cases.
+Storybook helps us **build** components and write out **test cases**.
 Running tests at the component level allows us to pinpoint the root cause of a change.
-And by running automated snapshots, we can catch regressions.
+And by running automated snapshots, we can catch **regressions**.
 This helps us ship components without worrying about stowaway bugs.
 The whole workflow is illustrated below.

 ![visual testing workflow](/visual-testing-handbook/workflow-uitest.png)